SPOILERS

 Sexists tend to think of women in terms of purity or harlotry with no in-between, & Kyoshiro is not much different, except that he judges women by their character so deeply from his point of view that a harlot can be pure while a proud virgin may at heart be a whore.
 Or such could be his judgement, & he could well be right.

 He has been having an affair with Okita, whose husband was sent to the prison island of Sado, from whence the man was expected never to return.
-So she felt at liberty to fall in love with Kyoshiro, who by no means mistreats her because he admires her character.
+So she felt at liberty to fall in love with Kyoshiro, who by no means mistreats her, for he admires her character.

 But her husband was released under the condition that he murder Kyoshiro, whose enemies are increasing in number.
 Kyoshiro is getting a little peevish, resentful that he is cornered into killing underlings he has no reason to despise.
 It's the top dog he'd rather kill.